Mānuka Honey Dressing (3"x4")

 • Our dressings promote a better healing environment by maintaining proper moisture balance and lowering pH levels for optimal skin conditions.
 In turn, these favorable conditions assist with the development of new tissue, expediting wound closure and helping to prevent scarring.

-• We’ve specially designed our Mānuka honey dressings with skin-friendly adhesive that makes them easier to apply and less painful to remove.
+• We’ve specially designed our Mānuka honey dressings with a skin-friendly adhesive that makes them easier to apply and less painful to remove.
 Aside from the discomfort associated with taking off larger bandages, the newly healed skin is often extra sensitive and prone to reinjury if not treated carefully.

 Honey that is harvested from Mānuka plants naturally contains an organic compound known as methylglyoxal (MGO), which is proven to have significant health benefits for wound healing and beyond.
 Both methylglyoxal and Mānuka honey have been thoroughly researched and vetted through clinical testing.

-MGO is considered by many to be a “miracle” compound due to its overwhelmingly positive effects on the repair and regeneration of skin that has been damaged due to a wound, persistent conditions, burns or other issues.
+MGO is considered by many to be a “miracle” compound due to its overwhelmingly positive effects on the repair and regeneration of skin that has been damaged due to a wound, persistent conditions, burns, or other issues.
 Although Mānuka honey was only recently found to contain MGO, this type of honey has been used for its healing properties for generations.

 Now that MGO is better understood, the scientific and medical literature proving its efficacy continues to grow and be demonstrated in clinical applications.
 These studies support the treatment of wounds with medical grade honey, which has a high concentration of MGO due to strictly controlled harvesting and production processes.